Fuck Off (song): Background

 The song was written when Jayne County's band were still known as The Backstreet Boys.
 AllMusic describes the lyrics as County's way of "chastising those who won't take [her] home".
 Originally titled "(If You Don't Want to Fuck Me, Baby) Fuck Off", the song was planned to be released on the group's début album.
 The album was never released, though some tracks were included on 1976's Max's Kansas City.
 The following year, the band renamed themselves as "The Electric Chairs" and the song was included on the 1978 compilation album Man Enough to Be a Woman and the Blatantly Offenzive EP.

 A dance remix of the song was released in the 1990s, remixed by Sleazesisters (DJ Pete Martine and Porl Young).

-Reception
+Critical reception

 The Encyclopedia of Popular Music described the song as "[an] enduring low-rent punk favourite", and the Encyclopedia of Punk Music and Culture described the single as "seminal".